Get-Nerdio/NMM-SE/API/NMM To Halo PSA/readme.md

 ```
 ![CleanShot 2024-04-26 at 09 37 22@2x](https://github.com/Get-Nerdio/NMM-SE/assets/52416805/5a435839-e3c5-4532-9e58-c4a054b5573a)

-Now Hit Run, if everything is setup correctly you would see a new ticket created in HaloPSA.
-For Trouble shooting you can use the Function App logging feature to pinpoint any issue's
+Now, hit Run.
+If everything is set up correctly, you will see a new ticket created in HaloPSA.
+For troubleshooting, you can use the Function App's logging feature to pinpoint any issues.

+## Disclaimer

+"Please note that our main policy, as outlined in the [Disclaimer](https://github.com/Get-Nerdio/NMM-SE/blob/main/readme.md#disclaimer), also applies to this document."

+## Contributing

+We highly encourage contributions from the community!
+If you have made improvements or modifications to this script that have been effective in your environment and you believe it could benefit others, please consider contributing.
+Here’s how you can do it:

+- Fork the Repository: Start by forking the repository where this script is hosted and make your modifications or additions.
+- Submit a Pull Request: After you've made your changes, submit a pull request to the main branch.
+Please provide a detailed description of what the script does and any other information that might be helpful.
+- Code Review: One of our Sales Engineers will review the submission.
+If everything checks out, it will be merged into the main repository.